 “We have air you can’t see and water you can’t taste.”
 Fred W. Bremner, Former Republic City Council Member

-Please note that this site is currently being redesigned and expanded.
-Several pages are missing information, or do not have current information.
+Please note that this site continues to be redesigned and expanded.
+Several pages are still missing information, or do not have current information.
 Please bear with us during this process.
+We are making progress.
 The site will be completed soon, and as a result of the redesign it will be easier to update and maintain in the future.
-Also, look for added features soon, such as mp3 recordings of City Council meetings and live webcams of Republic.
+Also, look for added features soon, such as live webcams of Republic.
 Thank you for your patience as we undertake this redesign.